networknext/next/docs/source/getting_started.rst

 The server needs your private key to link with your account.
 It's very important that nobody outside your company knows your private key.

-Change the code in the *upgraded_server.cpp* example:
+Change the code in the *upgraded_server.cpp* example so set your private key:

 .. code-block:: c++